20lawsobk/maxbooster5.0/Max-Booster/ZERO_COST_ADVERTISING_AI_DESIGN.md

 ---

-### Step 3: AI Replicates Paid-Ad Results Organically
+### Step 3: AI Outperforms Paid Advertising Organically

 **Instead of paying for ads, the AI:**